hohehohe2/timeKeeper/readme.txt

 GNodeSceneBase

 - A class incharge of creating and registering GNode (ie. for GUI) from MNode network
+- Designed that every node in a scene has the same parent
 - To use this class, GNode subclass constructors must be compatible with this node
 - For general purpose